Rushey Green school menus

 Lunchtime is from 12.00pm to 1.15pm for reception children, 12.00 to 1.00pm for infants and from 12.30pm to 1.30pm for juniors.
 We have taken the decision to run our own school meals service and this ensures that the children get a substantial school dinner.
 We follow the Borough’s charging policy.
 All this is designed to give best value for money.

 School meals are served in our hall.
 The meals on offer give a balanced diet and follows the government’s standards and guidelines, with a choice of main courses and puddings.
-A weekly menu is posted on the entrance to the Infant Hall.
+A copy of the menu can be collected from the office reception area in the plastic document holder on the wall.
 We ask the children to take only what they will eat, so expect plates to be cleared.
 Children are never forced to eat food.

 Provision is made for children who are unable to eat certain foods for dietary or religious reasons and you should inform us of special requirements on enrollment.
 The current price of school meals is £2 per day or £10.00 a week, which should be paid via our online payment system, called Parentpay.
 All payments for school meals are expected to be made at least a week in advance.
 FAILURE TO KEEP DINNER MONEY PAYMENTS UP-TO-DATE WILL RESULT IN YOUR CHILD LOSING THEIR OPTION TO HAVE A SCHOOL MEAL.